oreluk/subShift/README.md

 ## Motivation

 Every week I found myself having to adjust the subtitles of the same shows by the same amount over and over again.
-If watched only part of a episode or went back to a past show, I would again be adjusting the subtitles at the start of the video.
+If I watched only part of a episode or rewatched a past show, I would be adjusting the subtitles at the start of the video or trying to remember what delay was required to sync a past show and its subtitles.
 This became pretty annoying especially if the subs were needing to be delayed -18000 ms.

-This script makes it simple for me to fix the subtitles once and done.
-If I playback a video now or in a month, I do not have to worry about remembering how out of sync a particular show is (Was it -5500 or -4600?).
+This script makes it simple for me to fix the subtitles once and it's done.
+Playing back a video now or in a month does not require having to worry about remembering how out of sync a particular show is (Was it -5500 or -4600?).
 Shifting the subtitles by a fixed amount allows me to correct the files before I store them.
 No longer you have to deal with subtitle synchronization at startup.

 ## License